mcandre/toys/jvm/java/bookbean/README.md

-# toys/jvm/java/bookbean - Java Bean demo
+# bookbean - Java Bean demo

 # ABOUT